input-output-hk/catalyst-core/book/src/core-ledger-doc/jcli/transaction.md

   1. `sign_data_hash` value from `jcli transaction info --staging tx`  or
   2. `jcli transaction data-for-witness --staging tx`

-The genesis' hash is needed for ensuring that the transaction cannot be re-used in another blockchain and for security concerns on offline transaction signing, as we are signing the transaction for the specific blockchain started by this block0 hash.
+The genesis' hash is needed for ensuring that the transaction:

+- cannot be re-used in another blockchain
+- and for security concerns on offline transaction signing, as we are signing the transaction for the specific blockchain started by this block0 hash.

 First we need to get the hash of the transaction we are going to sign.